This is a dream trip for walkers and sailors alike, with fabulous swims and stunning archaeology thrown in for good measure.

 Day 1: Our gulet is about 30 minutes from Dalaman airport at Göcek, a pretty harbour beneath mountains at the head of the Bay of Fethiye, on Turkey’s Mediterranean coast.
 Welcome dinner aboard.

 Day 2: We set out eastwards.
-Our first walk is from Faralya to Kabak through beautiful woodland and with wondrous views out across the mountains of Lycia to the sea.
+Our first hike is from Faralya to Kabak through beautiful woodland and with wondrous views out across the mountains of Lycia to the sea.

-Day 5: A wondrous walk retracing the route of the Roman aqueduct to the grandiose ruins of ancient Patara.
+Day 5: A wondrous hike retracing the route of the Roman aqueduct to the grandiose ruins of ancient Patara.
 A sunset dip offers a refreshing finale.
 Overnight in the pretty harbour at Kalkan.

 Day 6: A glorious trek from Ovacık across the shoulder of Babadaĝ (Father Mountain) to Faralya.
 Breath-taking vistas all day long culminating with a view from on high down into Butterfly Valley.